pepemxl/Machine-Learning-Notes/docs/10_LLM/MCP/section_01.md

 # Model Control Protocol

+In november of 2024 Anthropic introduce MCP [https://www.anthropic.com/news/model-context-protocol](https://www.anthropic.com/news/model-context-protocol) which now is an standard.

+You can find it in [https://github.com/modelcontextprotocol](https://github.com/modelcontextprotocol)

 ## Protocols

 A **protocol** is a set of **rules and conventions** that define how systems communicate and exchange data.
 Unlike an **API**, an **implementation specific interface**, a protocol establishes a universal standard for interactions.